The Diet vs Disease Mission

 I’m a Monash certified FODMAP diet Dietitian (BNutrDiet) and also have a Bachelor of Laws from many moons ago!
 I have special interests in low carb and ketogenic diets, FODMAP and histamine intolerance, weight management, sports nutrition and seniors nutrition.

 How does Tim make health a priority?

-“I make health a priority by ensuring I make time for resistance training, mountain, camping, mountain biking, daily steps and eating a healthy diet.
-I live and practice by the maxim ‘there’s no such thing as unhealthy food, only unhealthy diets’.”
+“I make health a priority by ensuring I make time for resistance training, hiking/camping with friends, mountain biking, walking my dog and eating a healthy diet.
+I live and practice by the maxim ‘there’s no such thing as unhealthy food, only unhealthy diets‘.”

-Taylor Hanna, IBS & FODMAP Dietitian (Monash University Trained)
+Taylor Hanna RD, IBS & FODMAP Dietitian (Monash University Trained)

 As someone who always loves to learn, I’m more recently working on completing a Masters in Adult Health Education.

 How does Taylor make health a priority?